 Growing focus on innovation in animal health has given rise to certain measures that are strengthening market growth prospects.
 For instance, the Innovative Medicines Initiative (IMI) is a public-private partnership to support collaborative research to boost innovation in veterinary pharmaceuticals in Europe.

 The pharmaceutical segment dominated the market for animal health and held the largest revenue share of over 40% in 2022.
 It is estimated to retain its dominant position throughout the forecast period on account of consistent advancements in veterinary drugs.
 Pharmaceuticals primarily include anti-inflammatory drugs, parasiticides, antibiotics, and others.
-It is also believed that a considerable increase in companion animal ownership has also expedited the adoption of pharmaceuticals to help increase longevity.
+It is also believed that a considerable increase in companion animal ownership has also expedited the adoption of pharmaceuticals to help increase their life expectancy.
 Moreover, an increasing number of mergers and acquisitions also continue to promise new growth opportunities.
 For instance, the acquisition of Bayer by Elanco has resulted in the multimarket distribution of their products, including pharmaceuticals.
 Mergers and acquisitions are considered one of the key factors contributing to segment growth over the years.

 The veterinary diagnostics segment is expected to witness significant growth over the forecast period.
 Various factors such as growing animal health expenditure, rising incidences of zoonotic diseases, and an increasing number of veterinary practitioners and their incomes in developed economies are also responsible for market growth.
 Companies are investing in the expansion of their manufacturing facilities, which is expected to positively influence the market for animal health over the forecast period.
 There has been an increase in the demand for point-of-care diagnostics, such as blood glucose monitors, pregnancy kits, and urinalysis strips, by pet owners.
 Food animal diagnostics remain confined to labs due to high sensitivity and efficacy requirements in disease testing.